 Padraic joined COPE Galway’s Board in 2019 bringing with him many years of international business experience.
 A Dublin native, Padraic grew up in Salthill, graduating from NUIG with a B. Comm and later an MBA.
 He set up Chameleon Colour Systems in 1992 and is a member of the Regional committee of IBEC.
 Still an active sports participant and fan, Padraic trained and managed local under age teams for many years.

-Ashling Heaney is Associate Director for Customer Service in Wayfair, Galway.
-She has direct responsibility for a Customer Service team of 150, and is heavily involved in the scaling and optimization of Wayfair's Customer Service throughout Europe.
+Ashling has a background in customer service and operations management.
+In her most recent role at Wayfair, Galway, she had direct responsibility for a Customer Service team of 150, and was heavily involved in the scaling and optimization of Wayfair’s Customer Service throughout Europe.
 She has a degree in Law and German from Trinity College Dublin and achieved her MBA from NUI Galway in 2019.

-Ciara Greaney is Group Director of Operations for CMS Distribution where she manages multiple supply chain, customer service and planning and forecasting teams.
-Her role focuses on scaling and automating operations in a diverse and growing company.
-Previously Ciara was International Controller in Avaya with global responsibility for a $190m portfolio of lease assets.
+Ciara Greaney is Group Director of Operations for CMS Distribution where she manages the middle office function.
+Her role focuses on scaling and improving operational processes in a diverse and growing company.
+Previously Ciara was International Controller in Avaya so has a variety of financial and cross functional management experience.
 She is a fellow with ACCA, certified as a project manager with PMI and in 2020 she completed her MBA in NUI Galway.

-Cormac is the Internal Auditor at NUI Galway where he has responsibility for internal audit and risk management.
+Cormac is the Internal Auditor in the University of Galway.
 Cormac is a qualified accountant (ACCA) with extensive experience specialising in internal control, audit, governance and risk.
 Prior to joining the University, Cormac worked for Mazars Galway, providing internal and external audit and consultancy services to a range of clients including charities and publicly funded organisations.
 Previously he has held internal audit positions in PWC and AIB.
 Originally from Cavan, Cormac lives in county Galway with his family.

 Education & Quality Representative